 Yes we are.

-People don't like to think that we're subject to the same impersonal forces of evolution, that things are going on in our brains that we don't understand, and that we're making choices we're not choosing to make.
-Well, screw you, buddy.
-We're all repulsed by the smell of rotting meat; some of us perhaps moreso than others.
+- People don't like to think that we're subject to the same impersonal forces of evolution, that things are going on in our brains that we don't understand, and that we're making choices we're not choosing to make.
+The funny thing is, we're all repulsed by the smell of rotting meat; some of us perhaps moreso than others.
 Perhaps some of us are more sensitive to that and thus make dietary choices that give them an advantage, which can be passed on.
 Perhaps some of us are better able to tolerate food that's less fresh, which is also an advantage that could be passed on, and which means that being repulsed by unfresh food would no longer confer an advantage!
 Are either of those traits better?
 Only time would truly tell.

 Myth: All human traits evolved in the stone age.